 Tip 5: Try before you buy

-The best tutors in the UK will offer a free trial lesson at the least.
+The best tutors in the UK will offer a trial lesson at the least.
 Some may not do this so at least ask for a discounted lesson as a first.
 Pick a topic you are feeling weak in and go through that.
 If you feel satisfied that you’ve achieved a lot, then you have found the right person.
-To give you a comparison, ELITE Tuition would offer a free learning assessment AND a free trial lesson – that is how confident we are that you will continue with us.
+To give you a comparison, ELITE Tuition would offer a learning assessment AND a trial lesson – that is how confident we are that you will continue with us.

 Tip 6: Ask for some testimonials